tag/msis-prep/docs/business_cycles.md

 Image Source[^1]

-From [the Telegraph article](https://jobs.telegraph.co.uk/article/procurement-cycle/ ) above, you could find that there are many important documents that are involved in the procurement cycle.
-You would find it helpful in the future if you could gain a basic understanding of them right now.
-They are:
+After reading the above articles, you should find that there are many important documents that are involved in the procurement cycle.
+It would be most beneficial if you are able to understand those documents and how they are used within an organization.
+Those documents are as follows:

 1. **Purchase Order**: prepared by the **buyer** when ordering goods or services
 2. **Goods Receipt**: prepared by the **buyer** when taking physical possession of goods
 3. **Invoice / Bill**: prepared by the **seller** and sent to the **buyer**
 4. **Check (Payment)**: Prepared by the **buyer** and given to the **seller**, usually accompanied by a remittance advice to seller knows where to apply the payment

-*Note: You are encouraged to look online for examples of the above documents if you don't know what they might look like.*
+*Note: You are encouraged to look online for examples of the above documents*

 ------

-- ### Sales Cycle (Order-to-Cash)
+### Sales Cycle (Order-to-Cash)

-The sales cycle is the process occurred when companies are selling products to customers.
-It starts from receiving the purchase order from the buyers, and it ends until the accounting department has closed the transaction.
+The sales cycle is the process occurred as companies sell products to customers.
+It begins  when a Purchase Order (P.O.) is received from the buyers, and it ends once the Accounting Dept. has closed the transaction.

-Below are two more detailed websites explaining the stages and documents that are involved.
-Pay attention again to each step as they would generate documents that are essential for firms:
+Below are two more detailed websites explaining the stages and documents that are involved; It is important that you pay attention to each step as they would generate documents that are essential for organizations:

 *[Step by Step: What you Should Know About the Order-to-Cash Process (Salesforce)](https://www.salesforce.com/products/cpq/resources/what-to-know-about-order-to-cash-process/)*